bnoguchi/browser-require/README.md

     $ node server.js

 ### Running the tests
+First, make sure the following npm modules are installed, since we will be using them to test browser-require:
+    $ npm install underscore
+    $ npm install data-structures-js
+    $npm install validator

 First, start up the test server:
     $ make start-test-server

 To run tests in Chrome:
     $ make test-chrome

 To run tests in Firefox:
     $ make test-firefox

 Finally, stop the test server:
     $ make stop-test-server